-If a commercial pattern is used in making the entry, it must be attached.
-No penalty imposed if not done.
-But supplying the pattern is to the contestant's advantage if the judge has a question about the techniques used.
+If a commercial pattern is used in making the entry, it should be attached (no penalty imposed if not done).
+However, supplying the pattern is to the contestant's advantage if the judge has a question about the techniques used.

 Fashion Revue commentary must be written (double spaced & typed if possible) and submitted with the entry the first day.
-Contestant is encouraged to complete the 4-H Clothing Revue Information Sheet/District Contest form (200.C-5).
+Contestant is encouraged to complete the 4-H Clothing Revue Information Sheet/District Contest form (200.C-5), see following pages.